Columbia, Maryland: Notable people

+In popular culture

+Columbia is mentioned in the novel, Butchers Hill, by Laura Lippman.
+The novel is largely set in Baltimore City and describes Columbia as a utopian experiment with huge homes and affluent residents.
+The residents are portrayed as racially homogeneous and largely white.
+The novel was written in 1998 and Lippman herself lived in Columbia in the 1970s.

 Sister cities

-Columbia is a sister city to the planned cities of Cergy-Pontoise, France, and Tres Cantos, Spain.
+Columbia is a sister city to Cergy-Pontoise, France, Tres Cantos, Spain, Tema, Ghana, Cap-Haïtien, Haiti, and Liyang, China.
 The Columbia Association International and Multicultural Programs Advisory Committee organizes a summer exchange program for French and Spanish students enrolled in Howard County Public Schools.
 In 2013, CA announced its new sister city relationship with Tema, a port city in Ghana.
-The official celebration was marked with a Ghana Fest on November 17, 2013.
-An advisory committee planned to sign the official SCI agreement by 2015.
+The occasion was marked with a Ghana Fest on November 17, 2013, and the official agreement was signed in 2014.
 In 2016, Cap-Haïtien, Haiti became a sister city followed by Liyang, China in 2018.
+The sister city agreement with Liyang included a requirement that Columbia support the China government's One China principle.